 On the next few pages we're going to learn how to fix Validation Errors.
-The Validation Errors are generated through SpecsIntact Editor when tagging mistakes are made.
+The Validation Errors generated through the are SpecsIntact Editor when tagging mistakes are made.
 We'll illustrate some of the more common Validation Errors and guide you through correcting them.